giorgosdi/nodeinfo/README.md

 * Show the capacity and labels of the node itself
 * Make metrics show as an option instead of having them by default
+* Get information about the containers inside a pod
+* Get the Status of a pod (Running, CrashLoopBackOff etc)
+* (maybe) output to different sources like json and csv.
+Not really sure if that is useful since this is focusing on the pods of a node.

+## Similar plugins

+There are a couple of similar plugins in the krew-index that you can use.

+* [viewnode](https://github.com/NTTDATA-DACH/viewnode).
+The difference with `nodeinfo` is that `viewnode` is looking at all node running in your cluster rather than passing a specific node in `nodeinfo`.
+There are also some other information that you are getting like the state of the pod (running etc).
+There are no metrics included. (at least to my knowledge)
+* [kubectl-view-allocations](https://github.com/davidB/kubectl-view-allocations).
+The difference with `nodeinfo` is that `view-allocations` focuses heavily on the CPU/Mem allocations in nodes.
+It also provides information about pods grouped in resources like `CPU/Memory`. `nodeinfo`'s output is less populated with a main focus on pods running in a given node. `view-allocations` offers a variety of flags for different things like grouping by namespace and outputting to csv which looks really handy.
+I think that the purpose of `view-allocations` is different than `nodeinfo` but I included it to the list because they share functionality.

 ## LICENSE